jsuurvali/WSCT_AB_structure/README.md

 # WSCT_AB_structure
-Scripts for population genetics of non-hybridized westslope cutthroat trout in Alberta
+Scripts for landscape genetics of non-hybridized westslope cutthroat trout in Alberta